5 Tips for Selecting the Best Event Technology

 Be prepared to invest.
 The truth still holds, you get what you pay for.
 Free services will allow you to conduct basic events.
 Nothing however is truly free.
 What happens to your attendee data?

 Keep in mind that your electronic event invites and your event registration page will likely be the first impression your attendees have of your event.
-You are not only investing in an event technology, you are investing in a platform that can represent your brand.
+You are not only investing in an event technology, you are investing in a platform that represents your brand.

 5. BE FLEXIBLE